radicle-dev/radicle-upstream/FUNDING.md

 - A local ganache instance

-  Ganachi provides an Ethereum RPC client for testing and development.
-We have the Radicle Contracts deployed to and running on this instance.
-Here, we also set an initial balance of the account we choose for development and debugging purposes.
+  Ganachi provides a local Ethereum RPC client for testing and development.
+The Radicle Contracts are deployed to this instance.
+Here, we also set an initial balance of the account we choose for development purposes.

+  For piece of mind, note that this instance has no connection to other networks such as mainnet or testnet.
+Therefore, no real assets are ever used.
+Feel free to play around!

 ![Radicle Funding Development Set up][dev-setup]